Interpreting Lambda Calculus in Domain-Valued Random Variables: Introduction

+What makes the theory of Boolean-valued sets necessary is that domain-valued random variables do not form a \emph{continuous} dcpo.
+However, when ``continuous dcpo'' is given its interpretation in Boolean-valued sets, they are.
 The version of Boolean-valued sets we have used is the original version in terms of a cumulative hierarchy.
 If the reader prefers, they may rephrase the arguments results in terms of topos theory in a Boolean topos, and we outline the connection of the two in Section~\ref{SetoidSection}, though the only part of this theory that we use is the ability to define functions.

-As an example of how to apply Boolean-valued domain theory, we give a $\lambda$-calculus proof of the Kleene-Post theorem \cite[2.2 Corollary 1]{kleene1954} that there are incomparable many-one degrees\footnote{We formulated it in terms of many-one degrees for simplicity.
-It could also be redone with Turing degrees instead.}, similar to Spector's \cite[Theorem 2]{spector1958} proof using measure theory.
+As an example of how to apply Boolean-valued domain theory, we show that there exist two sets of integers, neither of which can be mapped to the other by a $\lambda$-definable function.
+The reason for choosing this example is that it shows that $\lambda$-calculus and its model based on domain-valued random variables are powerful enough to prove a fact that does not mention probability in its statement, and such that the proof is pure $\lambda$-calculus and probability and doesn't need to pass via the equivalence between $\lambda$-definability and general recursion and applying the Kleene-Post theorem \cite[2.2 Corollary 1]{kleene1954} that there are incomparable many-one degrees.
+The proof, however, is inspired by Spector's probabilistic proof \cite[Theorem 2]{spector1958}.

 There are a number of directions for future work.
 First, one can use this construction to give semantics to a $\lambda$-calculus extended with probabilistic choice as was done in \cite{Bacci18b}.
 In this model it will be interesting to see which equations involving the interplay of choice and the standard $\lambda$-calculus constructions are valid.
 One could then relate it to an operational semantics as, for example, in \cite{Amorim21} but one would need a Boolean-valued notion of operational semantics.
 More interestingly one could define conditioning as a primitive and explore its semantics.